sophgo/sophon-stream/docs/HowToMake_EN.md

 ```

 ## SoC Platform
 Usually, when cross-compiling programs on an x86 host, you need to set up a cross-compilation environment using the SOPHON SDK on the x86 host.
 You will package the required header files and library files into the `sophon_sdk_soc` directory.
-You can either download the SOPHON SDK and package it yourself or download our pre-packaged files (choose one based on your SOC environment):
+You can either download the SOPHON SDK and package it yourself or download our pre-packaged files (choose one based on your SOC environment).

+The following three files correspond to the v23.03.01, v23.05.01, and v23.07.01 versions of the official SDK.

 ```bash
 pip3 install dfss